-Tonight … November 18, 2014.
-The Andromeda galaxy is out all night long at this time of year, and last week we told you how to use the constellation Cassiopeia to find it.
-There’s another way to find the Andromeda galaxy, though; you can also locate it using the Great Square of Pegasus.
-This post is about how to do that.
-Plus we wanted to point to a close pairing of the moon and star Spica in the predawn sky on Wednesday, November 19.
+Tonight … November 8, 2015.
+The Andromeda galaxy is out all night long at this time of year, and on another post we tell you how to use the constellation Cassiopeia to find it.
+This evening, however, we show you how to locate it by using the Great Square of Pegasus.
+P

 This neighboring spiral galaxy appears in our sky as a large hazy patch – bigger than a full moon.
 It’s very noticeable in a star-filled sky, far from city lights, on a night when the moon is down.